makes a difference in our community

 Seeking to put God’s love into action, Habitat for Humanity brings people together to build homes, communities, and hope.

 Habitat for Humanity International and its affiliated organizations will not proselytize.
 Nor will HFH work with entities or individuals who insist on proselytizing as part of their work with HFH.
 This means that HFH will not offer assistance on the expressed or implied condition that people must adhere to or convert to a particular faith or listen and respond to messaging designed to induce conversion to a particular faith.

-Lisa Palleschi, Administrative Assistant
+Lisa Palleschi, Assistant Executive Director

-Eleanesse Pinto, ReStore Associate
+Eleanesse Pinto, Office Assistant

-Ben Harris, ReStore Associate
+Jamel Green, ReStore Associate

 Billy Deyneka, ReStore Associate